Fall 2025 Project 11: Mobility Scooter

 Describe Design Details

-Canopy: We ended up taking a closer look at the canopy and found some differences with our initial understanding of the design.
-The existing elastic band was only attached to half the canopy, a buckle system is sewn onto the other half, and the lift may not be high enough for the previous idea of a pully system.
+We ended up taking a closer look at the canopy and found some differences with our initial understanding of the design.
+The existing elastic band was only attached to half the canopy; a buckle system is sewn onto the other half, and the lift may not be high enough for the previous idea of a pulley system.
 So after reconsideration, it was decided that we should remove the elastic band, expand on the buckle system to loop around the entire canopy (making up for the elastic), and sew on two zippers on one end to help take apart the canopy for removal and covering.

 Engineering Analysis 1